artiev/python-template/doc/conventions/discussions.rst

 no-name-in-module
 -----------------

 Ok, I guess this is going to be the most controversial point, but I'm tired of the ``__init__.py`` files cluttering my directories.
-So I only use them sparsely, but the linter does no always react in the best of ways (yet?).
+So I only use them sparsely since Python 3.3, but the linter does no always react in the best of ways (yet?) and throws me a bunch of **no-name-in-module** warnings.

 Regular modules increase the risk of side effects you can purposely - or not - introduce in libraries.
 Now, not letting Python know what module is a module only works if your import scheme are consistent with an certain approach:

 - Use absolute imports for all your custom libraries
 - Only allow importing an entire module for the standard libraries